mickk-on-cpp/vim-width-preserving-conceal/README.markdown

 ```

 The intent here is to replace ASCII-art arrows as they appear e.g. in Haskell declarations by Unicode arrows.
 What might
-not be intended is the resulting shift in the lines depending on the `conceallevel`:
+not be intended is the resulting shift in the lines depending on the `'conceallevel'`:

 ![naive conceal](naive_conceal.gif)

-This can be especially problematic when e.g. a programmer would like to code with the `concealcursor` option set to
+This can be especially problematic when e.g. a programmer would like to code with the `'concealcursor'` option set to
 `""`: the lines and characters will dance as he or she works on and navigates the source code.
 This plugin aims to
 remedy that situation by making it easier to define *width-preserving substitutions*, i.e. substituting a syntax element
 by an alternative with the same width: